-Where to Stay in Sapa Town
+Where to Stay in Sapa

 Where to Eat in Sapa

-We found the dining options in Sapa to be, well, all pretty much the same.
-Most of the restaurants offer similar cuisine options including typical Vietnamese classics, hamburgers, and pizza.
+We found the dining options in Sapa to be, well, pretty much all the same.
+Most of the restaurants offer similar cuisine options, including typical Vietnamese classics, hamburgers, and pizza.
 None of them are necessarily bad, but you probably won’t be raving about the food scene in Sapa when you leave.
 These two were our favorites:

 - Fansipan Terrace Cafe offers really beautiful views of the valley, a peaceful garden for relaxing, and yummy, reasonably priced dishes.
 Spend a few hours here sipping hot wine and enjoying the view!

 - La Roma Pizza has mediocre reviews on Tripadvisor which is a mystery to me because the barbeque chicken pizza is surprisingly delicious (especially for Asia).
-Plus they offer a free beer and an order of garlic bread with every pizza!
+Plus, they offer a free beer and an order of garlic bread with every pizza!

 Where to Drink in Sapa